MakeSchool-Tutorials/Sushi-Neko-CocosStudio-Cpp/P4-Coding-Simple-Timberman/content.md

 	auto lifeBG = rootNode->getChildByName("lifeBG");
 	this->timeBar = lifeBG->getChildByName<Sprite*>("lifeBar");

+What's with the `auto` keyword?
+Read ahead if you're interested.

 > [info]
 >
 > The `auto` keyword is an interesting new addition to C++11.
 Instead of having to specify the type for the newly declare variable, the `auto` keyword allows the compiler to infer the type.
 It's a useful feature that can be easily abused - using `auto` too much can make code confusing and hard to read.
 But it's helpful in situations (like this one) in which it's not super important for people reading the code to understand what type the variable is.
 In this case, not much is being done with the variable, only one line of code uses it.
 In other cases, especially ones involving templating, variable types can become very long and complicated - they can be useful by keeping code from becoming cluttered in those cases.
 You can read more about auto [here](http://en.cppreference.com/w/cpp/language/auto).

+Now that we have both `timeLeft` and `timeBar`, we can code a new setter method called `setTimeLeft`.
+This method will take a `float` as a parameter - the amount of time left.

 > [action]
 >
-Now that we have both `timeLeft` and `timeBar`, we can code a new setter method called `setTimeLeft`.
-This method will take a `float` as a parameter - the amount of time left.
 Declare it in *MainScene.h*.
 In Timberman, there is a cap of 10 seconds in the time bank.
 Also, `timeLeft` can't be less than `0.0f`.
 Using that information see if you can implement `setTimeLeft()`.
 Don't forget to use `setScaleX` to scale the `timeBar` so that it correctly shows how much time is left.

+Here's how to make `setTimeLeft`.

 > [solution]
 >